 I manage.
 Carly the girl I knew at the Grasmere Hostel managed.
 Got a council house in Kendal, now.
 With Gerry.
 Motor mechanic.
 I considered going back on the bus to the Willows in Keswick.
 Old Arthur, the day man.
 He referred to me as his princess, daughter he never had.
 Different from his lips than dad's.
 He might have helped, listened.
 Not ironic.
 Gritty honesty.
 I guess I may have been looking for a new dad.
 I'd like to walk again with Arthur to Alcock tarn.
 No asking whys and wherefores about me.
 Talked about the old days.
 There, that's work for you - Arthur being sent to hiring fairs when he was fifteen.
 That stampede of bullocks he saw go through the streets when he was a young boy.
 I can imagine that.
 Always saying I've been lucky, Penny.
 Gentleman.
-You should have felt the coarseness of his hands when he helped me along by Lodore's waterfall, after we went to see Hugh Walpole's house.
+The horny coarseness of his hands -when he helped me along by Lodore's waterfall, after we went to see Hugh Walpole's house.
 You're a runaway, princess, but I won't give you away.
 Princess, he called me.
 No one ever called me that.
 Anyone else - but in his old man's voice.
 And Sinbad getting jealous when I mentioned I'd wanted to get the bus to go and see Arthur.
 An old man, still made him jealous.
 No. He wanted to own me.
 I couldn't have breathed without his permission.
 No. I'm not such a fool.
 I had to be rational.
 Did the decision like my dad would do his lists, when they dragged me back from Reutlingen.
 Item: A levels.
 Item: college applications.
 Item: crammer.
 So, item: one baby; item: one clinic.
 Item: tell no one.
 Arthur called me his 'lyle princess'.
 A lovely local word.
 Not much of a dialect in Keswick.
 Sometimes, deeed instead of died.
 But he knew so many locals, people.
-Never moved away, stayed put, endured, not like dad, or
+Never moved away, stayed put, endured, not like dad, or Sinbad.

-Sinbad.
 No. I knew I had to do it myself.
 It was me alone.
 Can't let other people get into your head, mum, dad, anyone.
 Couldn't bear the thought of going back to Greenwich.
 Me and it's only me.
 I'm a single mum.
 Be Mrs Black?
 I rename this woman Penny Black - to be forever stamped on.
 I'd considered taking up dad's old German name, Bruchmann.
 Or Mum's, Brennen.
 If I'd gone with him?
-I can only imagine what hell that would have been like, life on the waves or wake of a SeaKing.
+I can only imagine what hell that would have been like, life on the waves or in the wake of a SeaKing.
 I'm here in this dump of a flat here in the Island.
-I think I am like Rilke's wounded bird?
-I am like that.
-Mum, Dad, Mrs Galbraith, Sinbad: they can all go and get stuffed.
-No.
+Get rid of it!
+That's what he said.
+What mum would have said.
+But no. I said No.

-Chapter 14 Viva Viva Voce
+Chapter 14 Viva